DataJuggler/DataTier.Net/README.md

 # Updates & News

+Update 8.22.2026: I fixed a bug that when Custom Methods are written when you build the fields were not in alphabetical order.
+The readers have the fields in alphabetical order so this was really bad.

 Update 8.20.2026: Today I modified the DataTier.NET Database.
 If you have existing project, to update your database.
 Open the database in SSMS.
 Select the DataTier.NET.Database and the following query